How much does it cost to buy a house in Scotland? Where do I start? What process do I need to follow?

 This is bad news, but not the end of the world.
 This means that – at this stage – this lender would not accept an application from you.

 It’s important now that your adviser finds out why.
 Sometimes it can simply just be down to not meeting the credit score for that particular lender.
 It’s always a good idea to obtain a copy of your credit file as this will show you everything a lender will see.
-There are a number of online agencies which offer this service, including Check My File.com which offers a copy free for 30 days.
+There are a number of online agencies which offer this service, including Check My File.com.
+Try it FREE for 30 days, then £14.99 a month – cancel online anytime.

 This is where the lender needs to take a little more time to review your application.
 They may need some further information to allow them to make their final decision.
 You will typically receive a response within 48 hours and then your adviser can plan what needs to happen next.
 This could involve approaching another lender.